 Spotlight on Champlain Orchards

-One of the hallmarks of this season in Vermont is the abundance of local apples.
-With this in mind, we’re wrapping up our September Eat Local Challenge by casting our Co-op Spotlight on one of the oldest continuously operating orchards in Vermont – Champlain Orchards in Shoreham, and feeling exceptionally grateful that this year’s late frost didn’t decimate the harvest!
-They’re featured in our Member Deals Spotlight this week, so member-owners can enjoy 20% off their stunning array of fresh apples and apple products including sweet apple cider, apple pies, and apple cider donuts from September 28th – October 4th!
-Read on to learn more about this family-owned, solar-powered, ecologically managed orchard overlooking Lake Champlain.
+One of the hallmarks of autumn in Vermont is the abundance of local apples.
+With this in mind, we’re casting our Co-op Spotlight on one of the oldest continuously operating orchards in Vermont – Champlain Orchards in Shoreham!
+They’re featured in our Member Deals Spotlight this week, so member-owners can enjoy 20% off their stunning array of fresh apples and apple products including sweet apple cider, apple pies, and apple cider donuts from October 22nd – 28th!
+Read on to learn more about this family-owned, solar-powered, ecologically-managed orchard overlooking Lake Champlain.